rohit-nsit08/Balerion/README.md

 ##Balerion is a very basic crawler that does the following stuff.

-1. Take a given input url and fetch all the links on that page into a repository of links.
+1. Take a given input url and fetch all the links using regest match on that page into a repository of links.
 2. Take a random url from existing repository and repeat step 1 recursively.
 3. Stop when all the links have been fetched / previously set limit of max fetch is reached.

+##Working :
+    # initiate the crawler and enter the url to crawl
+    python3 crawler.py
+    # test suite
+    python3 test.py

 ## Identifying links in page content

 ###Day 1: